r-token/ryantoken.com-v3-svelte/src/routes/blog/one-year-at-storyboard.md

 For the last couple of years I've been most confident in my back-end and mobile skills, but I've lost some of the front-end skills I used to have.
 Before that, front-end and mobile were my stronger suits, but back-end dropped off.
 And the pattern continues.

 I have all three going right now.
 I hope to keep that up and take them all to new heights this year.
 I'm taking on some smaller front-end projects at work while spending most of my time on back-end development.
 I'm keeping up with mobile in my spare time.
-I released a native iOS app in October of 2021 called <a href="https://apps.apple.com/us/app/outrank/id1588983785" target="_blank">Outrank</a> and am coming down to the wire on another as I write this.
+I released a native iOS app in October of 2021 called <a href="https://apps.apple.com/us/app/outrank/id1588983785" target="_blank" rel="noreferrer">Outrank</a> and am coming down to the wire on another as I write this.

 I think this is the combination that works best for me.
 Doing mobile development primarily outside of work keeps it fresh and offers a break from the web technologies I typically work with during the day.
 This change of pace in the tech I work with, I hope, will keep the momentum going as I become a significant contributor in *all* facets of application development.